santiagosayshey/website/docs/Profiles/Transparent.md

 Quality isn't merely about the source.
 There can be instances where a 4K VOD is 'webripped' to 1080p, offering a superior source compared to a standard 1080p Blu-ray encode.

 !!! info
-    A 1080p 'WEBRIP' in this scenario isn't actually a WEBRIP in traditional sense (screen captured at a high resolution and then reencoded down to 1080p or less).
+    A 1080p 'WEBRIP' in this scenario isn't actually a WEBRIP in the traditional sense (screen captured at a high resolution and then reencoded down to 1080p or less).
 It's a lossless 4k WEB-DL that has been encoded in x264 down to 1080p (or something like that, I'm not an encoding guru :/).
-The 4k WEB-DL in these scenarios are a better source than the 1080p bluray.
+The 4k WEB-DL in these scenarios are a better source than the 1080p Blu-ray.

+    This is especially useful for VOD only content, where old 1080p content is quite lacking, and the 4k source was much better for encoding.

  To ensure the best grab, various profiles like WEBRIP, BLURAY, and WEBDL are nested under a 'transparent capable' grouping, ensuring no specific source is prioritized over another.